SEO, or Search Engine Optimization, is forever evolving and changing.

 The good news is that, with the advent of the internet.

-If you own a website, you should consider going back to your old content and looking at it for areas where you can make improvements, whether it’s adding a new focus keyword or making the content longer.
+If you own a website, you should consider returning to your old content and looking at it for areas where you can make improvements, whether adding a new focus keyword or making the content longer.

 6. Local SEO

-Local SEO is different from standard SEO in that you’re optimising your online presence to target local areas and communities specifically.
+Local SEO is different from standard SEO because you’re optimizing your online presence to target local areas and communities specifically.

-For example, instead of targeting the keyword “Best Computing Courses“, you’d look at keywords such as “Best Computing Course in London” to give you a more detailed result.
+For example, instead of targeting “Best Computing Courses“, you’d look at keywords such as “Best Computing Course in London” to give you a more detailed result.

 Local SEO has evolved due primarily to the increase in Zero-click searches, which many SEO marketers now see as a regular occurrence.
 Many of these Zero-clicks are, in fact, local searches, which are currently being referred to as Local Packs.

-Thus, you’ll always want to prioritise the local audience for the SEO practitioner, as this means better quality services, less competition, and improved SERP results.
+Thus, you’ll always want to prioritize the local audience for the SEO practitioner, as this means better quality services, less competition, and improved SERP results.

-In this article, the author analyzed the Top 6 SEO Trends to look out for.
+The author analyzed the Top 6 SEO Trends to look out for in this article.

 I hope you found this article helpful.
 Did you have anything to learn?

 Do not hesitate to share and spread the information.
-Join our Telegram channel not to miss out on the latest alerts for this site.
+Join our Telegram channel to avoid missing out on this site’s latest alerts.